 Reversal Of Tubal Sterilisation

-Sterilisation reversal surgery involves surgically repairing fallopian tubes that have been damaged by tubal sterilisation to re-establish patency and facilitate pregnancy.
+Tubal sterilisation reversal in Manchester involves surgically repairing fallopian tubes that have been damaged by tubal sterilisation to re-establish patency and facilitate pregnancy.

-The surgery is most successful for sterilisations that were carried out by laparoscopic keyhole surgery; much less so for those that were performed by burning the tube or at Caesarean section.
+The surgery is most successful for sterilisations that were carried out by laparoscopic keyhole surgery; much less so for those that were performed by burning the tube or at Cesarean section.

 The screening processes are the same as for tubal surgery, without the need for tubal patency testing.